MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 ## Filter Lists &amp; Library views in SharePoint and Microsoft Lists

-SharePoint Lists and Libraries let you filter by specific column values with a URL query string.
+SharePoint Lists and Libraries let you filter by specific column values with a query string URL.
 This might let you have a URL that filters a status column, or shows only items where some value is _true_.

 A use-case might be using Power Automate Flow to email a list view status report based on a given product in a list… with hundreds of possible products.
 You wouldn't want to make separate views for each product.
 So, you make a single base view and append URL query strings to create dynamic URLs for your Flow emails.